-We research & explore the coolest ghost towns & historic locations in Ohio!
+We research and explore the coolest ghost towns and historic locations in Ohio!

-Sheldon – Benton Township Location: 41.542698 -83.272918 on W Toussaint North Rd betwen the railroad tracks & Toussaint Creek Remnants: Elliston Cemetery at the GPS coordinates Description: Sheldon was platted with around 50 lots along the Lake Shore & Michigan Southern Railway on the south side of the tracks between Elliston & Graytown.
+Sheldon – Benton Township Location: 41.542698 -83.272918 on W Toussaint North Rd betwen the railroad tracks and Toussaint Creek Remnants: Elliston Cemetery at the GPS coordinates Description: Sheldon was platted with around 50 lots along the Lake Shore & Michigan Southern Railway on the south side of the tracks between Elliston and Graytown.
 As with Middleton, it’s unknown if any of the lots in Sheldon sold.
 Both towns were first spotted in the 1874 county atlas, made it into the 1900 atlas, but were left out of the 1920s atlas.
 Elliston Cemetery has since grown north, heading further into space Sheldon once claimed.